lcrespom/Modulator/README.md

 		- Prevent from connecting a control node to more than one destination
 		- Or else, modify the UI to support multiple destination nodes
 	- Keyboard portamento
+		- Implement portamento in Buffer node
+		- Consider implementing it in polyphonic mode
 	- Use Web Midi API to gather events from external midi Keyboard
 		- Play notes
 		- Associate external controls with selected node parameters